- Make sure that your iPhone, iPad, or iPod touch has the latest version of iOS.

 - Tap Move To, then select the folder you want to move them to.

-Have a note that you'd like to send to someone?
-Instantly send a note by tapping at the top of the note, then choose how you want to send it.
+To share a note with someone, tap at the top of the note, then choose how you want to send it.

-You can also invite others to join you in a note, so you can collaborate on things like grocery lists, project notes, travel plans, and more.
+You can also invite others to join you in a note, so you can collaborate on things like grocery lists, project notes, and travel plans.
 Learn more about collaborating with others on a note.

 Keep your notes secure